 - Incense burners, and incense

 - Hookahs (including e-hookahs)

-- Grills, hot plates, toaster ovens, and any other similar item with an exposed-coil burner or exposed flat burner (drip coffee makers).
+- Hot plates, toaster ovens, and any other similar item with an exposed-coil burner or exposed flat burner (drip coffee makers).

 - Highly combustible items, flammable liquids, toxic chemicals or anything gasoline-powered

-- Knives (fixed blade or with blades over 3 inches)
+- Knives (fixed blade or with blades over 3 inches, except kitchen knives)